govau/cga-docs/docs/usage/operationalisation_checklist.md

 **DSS Criteria:** 4

 Your application or service will most likely have a web presence.
-You will need to choose a URL at which it will be hosted.
+You will need to choose a URL at which your application will be hosted.
 Choosing a URL is an important decision that touches many departments, and, because of the way HTTP cookies work, has security implications.

 You should choose a URL early in the life of your project as the arrangements to host your application at a particular URL has the longest lead time.